Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Proof of Theorem and related results

-Consequently, we need to bound both the difference $\margindens_1 - \margindens_2$ and the log difference of the marginal densities.
+\fi Consequently, we must bound both the difference $\margindens_1 - \margindens_2$ and the log ratio of the marginal densities.
 The following two auxiliary lemmas are useful: \begin{lemma} For any $\diffp$-locally differentially private conditional, we have

 where $c_\diffp = \min\{2, e^\diffp\}$. \end{lemma}